1990 Cairo bus attack

-The Cairo bus attack was a terrorist attack on a bus carrying Israeli tourists in Cairo, Egypt that occurred on February 4, 1990.
-The attack was claimed by two groups, an unknown group calling itself the 'Organisation for the Defense of the Oppressed of Egypts Prisons' which claimed to have done it to protest the torture in Egyptian prisons, and the Palestinian Islamic Jihad.
+The Cairo bus attack was an attack on a bus carrying Israeli tourists in Cairo, Egypt that occurred on February 4, 1990.
+The assault was claimed by two groups, an unknown group calling itself the 'Organisation for the Defense of the Oppressed of Egypts Prisons' which claimed to have done it to protest the torture in Egyptian prisons, and the Palestinian Islamic Jihad.
 Nine Israeli civilians were killed and 17 more were wounded with automatic fire and hand grenades.
 The attack was the worst on Israelis in Egypt since the two countries signed a peace agreement in 1979.

 Israel's minister Ariel Sharon said the Palestine Liberation Organisation was behind the attack.

 Later, the Egyptian government announced that the attack had been plotted abroad and carried out by non-Egyptians.

 The attack

 On the day of the attack the bus had been travelling from Rafah on Egypt's border with the Israeli-occupied Gaza Strip to Cairo via the Suez Canal port city of Ismailia.
 On board were 31 Israeli academics and their families.
 As the bus neared one of Cairo's many commuter towns a white Peugot sedan swerved in front of the vehicle, causing it to stop.
 Three coaches of Royal Navy personnel from HMS Bristol, HMS Ariadne and HMS Minerva were following the Israeli bus and witnessed the attack.
 At this point several gunmen leapt out of the car and opened fire on the bus with assault rifles forcing the following buses to reverse back up the road.
 The attackers also threw 4 grenades, of which 2 exploded.
-The attackers then ran off into the desert and headed for Cairo in the distance.
+The attackers drove off in their car.